andornaut/til/docs/retroarch.md

 ## Configuration

+### Set a cache directory

+1. Navigate to Settings -> Directories
+1. Configure a "Cache" directory
+1. Save the configuration, and restart RetroArch

+This may fix a copy/load error when running games with Nintendo GameCube/Dolphin.
+This may also prevent temporary files from littering the content directories, which may occur if RetroArch crashes before it is able to clean up.

 ### Video drivers

 * [Changing behavior of “gl” and “glcore” video drivers](Changing behavior of “gl” and “glcore” video drivers)